 Ansel Krut – painter

-Hannah Machover - administrator of Stories in Transit and artist-maker, recently finished a Printmaking MA at Camberwell School of Arts
+Hannah Machover - workshop coordinator of Stories in Transit and artist-maker

 Roger Malbert - former Head of Hayward Touring and author of Drawing People: The Human Figure in Contemporary Art (2015)